vocalmajority/vote/index.markdown

 * <a href="https://www.georgegascon.org/">__George Gascon__</a> (Los Angeles) is a reform candidate who’s been endorsed by the CA Black Women’s Democratic Club and Color of Change.
 Read more <a href="https://votingwhileblack.com/color-of-change-pac-endorses-george-gascon-for-los-angeles-county-district-attorney/">here</a>.
 You can also <a href="https://secure.actblue.com/donate/george-gascon-for-la-district-attorney-2020-1">donate</a> or <a href="https://georgegascon.nationbuilder.com/volunteer">volunteer</a> for his campaign.

-* __Fanon Rucker__ (Cincinnati, OH) is running on a platform advocating for anti-recidivism programs and opposition to the death penalty.
+* <a href="https://www.wvxu.org/post/fanon-rucker-set-take-joe-deters-hamilton-county-prosecutor-november#stream/0">__Fanon Rucker__</a> (Cincinnati, OH) is running on a platform advocating for anti-recidivism programs and opposition to the death penalty.
 Rucker has been endorsed by the Hamilton County Democratic Party and Equality Cincinnati.
-Read more about Rucker here.
-You can also volunteer or donate to his campaign.
+You can also <a href="https://fanonrucker.com/get-involved/">volunteer</a> or <a href="https://secure.actblue.com/donate/committee-to-elect-fanon-rucker-1">donate</a> to his campaign.

 ### Common Voting and Election Terms